sambetts/poc-bots/RickrollBot/readme.md

 1. Generate an SSL certificate for your developer ngrok addresses as per [this guide](https://github.com/microsoftgraph/microsoft-graph-comms-samples/blob/master/Samples/V1.0Samples/AksSamples/teams-recording-bot/docs/setup/certificate.md#%23generate-ssl-certificate).
     - In short, you need to use [certbot](https://certbot.eff.org/instructions?ws=other&os=windows) to generate SSL certificates via LetsEncrypt (an org that give free SSL cerificates out.
 Perfect for us).
     - Let's prove we "own" the ngrok domain.
 Open port 80 of your bot domain with a specific ngrok command (don't use your normal ngrok config file launch):
-        - ngrok http 80 -subdomain $botDomain
+        - ngrok http 80  --subdomain $botDomain --scheme http
-        - Example: 'ngrok http 80 -subdomain rickrollbot' (example domain is: rickrollbot.ngrok.io)
+        - Example: 'ngrok http 80 -subdomain rickrollbot --region us --scheme http ' (example domain is: rickrollbot.ngrok.io)
     - Now run certbot to validate you own the domain &amp; download the certificates, via the command-line wizard.
         - certbot certonly --standalone
     - certbot will create a temporary webserver that LetsEncrypt will read to validate ownership of the domain $botDomain – your NGrok tunnel domain.
 Once validated, certificates for that domain are downloaded in PEM format - look for the certbot output for where.